IntelliTect/Coalesce/docs/stacks/ko/client/model-config.md

 These properties on `Coalesce.GlobalConfiguration.app` are not hierarchical - they govern the entire Coalesce application:

 select2Theme - `null`
-    The theme parameter to select2's constructor when called by Coalesce's select2 :ref:`KnockoutBindings`.
+    The theme parameter to select2's constructor when called by Coalesce's select2 [Knockout Bindings](/stacks/ko/client/bindings.md).

 ViewModelConfiguration